buildtimetrend/python-lib/README.md

 - keen : client for storing build time data as events in Keen.io
 - python-dateutil : for formatting datetime objects
 - lxml : python wrapper for libxml2 and libxslt
+- pyyaml : for parsing the config file in yaml format
 - matplotlib (v1.2.0 or higher) : for drawing the `native` trend graph, can be omitted when only using Keen.io to generate charts.
 Stackplot requires version v1.2.0

 ### Dependency installation